tylermercer/personal-website/src/en/posts/software/free-lunches.md

   non-core functionality on top of that.
 - We can increase awareness of _other_ tools that increase interoperability and facilitate picking a well suited tool for the job.

+There are a couple frameworks in particular that I think are doing these things remarkably well: Astro and Qwik.

 ## Framework Example #1: Astro